Azure/AzureDataLake/docs/acomdocs/azure-data-lake-get-started-powershell.md

 <properties
-   pageTitle="Overview of Azure Data Lake | Azure" description="Understand what is Azure Data Lake and the value it provides over other data stores" services="data-lake" documentationCenter="" authors="nitinme"
+   pageTitle="Get started with Data Lake | Azure" description="Use Azure PowerShell to create a Data Lake account and perform basic operations in the Data Lake" services="data-lake" documentationCenter="" authors="nitinme"